Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-unit.rst

    * - Step
      - Description
    * - **1**
-     - **Remove the protection cover of the worm screw of the Motosuiveur® and its fixation screws.**
+     - **Remove the protection cover of the worm screw of the MotoSuiveur® and its fixation screws.**
    * - **2**
      - **Set up the handle.**
    * - **3**